 Luke Clements is a Research Assistant with the Marsico Institute.
 He is working on 508 compliance videos for the LT2 website.
 He is majoring in cybersecurity.
 He enjoys mountain biking, video games, and playing guitar.

-Nebeyu Eguale is a second-year undergraduate student studying Computer Science at the Ritchie School of Engineering and Computer Science at the University of Denver.
-He is passionate about computer science and math; Nebeyu engages profoundly in these fields both academically and non-academically and hopes that he can continue with this path to become a software engineer.
+Nebeyu is a third-year undergraduate student studying Computer Science at the Ritchie School of Engineering and Computer Science, University of Denver.
+He is passionate about computer science and math; and engages profoundly in these fields both academically and non-academically.
+He hopes that he can continue with this path to become a software engineer.
 He is currently a Web Developer for the Marisco Institute working on supporting the institute’s [LT]2 website.

 Erin Jamieson joins Marsico as a Research Assistant.
 Erin has supported research and evaluation initiatives in education in the Denver area for over ten years, with an emphasis on early childhood.
 She has supported quality data collection in a range of community projects, including the Denver Preschool Project, Clayton Early Learning, and Marsico's Evaluation of Learning Trajectories in Early Childhood.
 Currently, she is helping to improve the accuracy of translated material with STEMIIEE.
 She is also a mom to two great kids, manager of a busy household, and just recently mastered the art of the homemade bagel.